babab/pycommand/doc/index.rst

        else:
            sys.exit(cmd.run())

-And here are some outputs:
+And here are some output examples:

 .. code-block:: console